Essential Oils For Seasonal Affective Disorder

 To help tackle seasonal affective disorder successfully we should use the essential oils known to uplift and energize together with others that bolster the emotional system, and a few to help you get a good night’s sleep.
 Essential oils influence the limbic system, which is the area of the brain responsible for controlling our moods and the body’s circadian rhythm mentioned earlier.
 This means that we can use carefully chosen essential oils to bring about a changes on all levels to get the very best results.

-Choose from the essential oils in the sidebar according to your requirements, and they are grouped together to make selection easier for you.
-You can choose oils from both the ‘energizing’ and ‘emotional support’ categories if you wish, and selecting 2 oils from each group would make a nice balanced blend.
+Choose from the essential oils in the sidebar according to how you are feeling.
+There are essential oils to help energise and uplift you, deliver some emotional support for when you are feeling down, and some of the most relaxing oils to help you sleep better.
+You may find it beneficial to choose essential oils from both the ‘energizing’ and ‘emotional support’ categories; 2 essential oils from each group would make a nice balanced, synergistic blend.

-Citrus oils have a general cheering and uplifting action on the emotions as well as an energising action on the body whilst the floral oils work on the more subtle energies to help to fight feelings of sadness, melancholy or even guilt which may be brought about by the condition.
+Citrus essential oils have a general cheering and uplifting action on the emotions as well as an energising action on the body, whilst the floral oils work on the more subtle energies to help to fight feelings of sadness, melancholy, or even guilt that may be brought about by seasonal affective disorder.
 In case you are having trouble sleeping there are also a few recipes to help get a restful night’s sleep too.

-The conventional treatments for seasonal affective disorder include phototherapy, medication, ionized-air reception, cognitive-behavioural therapy and carefully timed supplementation of the hormone melatonin.
-If you think that you are suffering from Seasonal Affective Disorder you should consult your GP to eliminate the possibility of any other medical conditions, as well as seeking their advice on suitable treatment.
+The conventional treatments for seasonal affective disorder include phototherapy, medication, ionized-air reception, cognitive-behavioral therapy and carefully timed supplementation of the hormone melatonin.
+If you think that you are suffering from Seasonal Affective Disorder you should consult your GP to eliminate the possibility of any other medical conditions, as well as seeking his advice on suitable treatment.